practicallypredictable/pracpred/README.md

 # pracpred

-Shared code used on practicallypredictable.com
+Shared code used for posts at http://practicallypredictable.com/